dshamaeli/My-Emacs/README.md

 	  }
 	}

-not:see http://ternjs.net/doc/manual.html#configuration for more info
+not:see http://ternjs.net/doc/manual.html#configuration for more info.

 Step 5: Now Start Emacs.
 It will load packages automatically.
 You could use "emacs --debug-init" if you get any error.